turnerbenjamin/cpl_customer_service_exploration/README.md

 This repo documents my activities in completing these scenarios.

-Please refer to the markdown files in the scenarios repository.
+Please refer to the markdown files in the scenarios directory.